mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 # H<sub>2</sub>O

 Note:
-I wanted to kepp it alive, but I knew that is wasn't going to be easy.
+I wanted to keep it alive, but I knew that is wasn't going to be easy.
-Even thought it is kind of straightforward.
+Even though it is kind of straightforward.
 The only thing it needs is water.

 ---